 Second, those carrying out the procedures must be impartial and neutral.
-Unbiased decision- makers must carry out the procedures to reach a fair and accurate conclusion.
-Those involved should believe that the intentions of third-party authorities are benevolent, that they want to treat people fairly and take the viewpoint and needs of interested parties into account.
+Unbiased decision-makers must carry out the procedures to reach a fair and accurate conclusion.
+Those involved should believe that the intention of third-party authorities is impartiality—they want to treat people fairly and take the viewpoint and needs of interested parties into account.
 If people trust the third party, they are more likely to view the decision-making process as fair.

 Third, those directly affected by the decisions should have a voice and representation in the process.
 Having representation affirms the status of group members and inspires trust in the decision-making system.
 This is especially important for weaker parties whose voices often go unheard.

 Finally, the processes that are implemented should be transparent.
 Decisions should be reached through open procedures, without secrecy or deception.

 Many believe that procedural justice is not enough.
 Reaching fair outcomes is far more important than implementing fair processes.
 Others maintain that insofar as fair procedures are likely to "translate" into fair outcomes, they are of central importance.

 Fair procedures tend to inspire feelings of loyalty to one's group, legitimize the authority of leaders, and help to ensure voluntary compliance with the rules.
 This is true in a variety of settings, from the work place, to political organizations, to legal contexts.